-This type of business is growing strongly in the global stage since it provides instant connection between mobile users irrespective of their geographical location and time of the day.
+This type of business is growing strongly on the global stage since it provides an instant connection between mobile users irrespective of their geographical location and time of day.
 What’s more, the demand for using wireless and mobile devices is increasing at a significant rate which means mobile commerce has the potential to reach various customers.

 Online sales by mobile commerce in the US have been increasing at a decent rate over the past few years.
 According to recent statistics, mobile commerce sales make up 34.5% of total eCommerce sales in 2017.
 By 2021, it is anticipated that sales will account for 54% of total eCommerce sales.
 Obviously, mobile commerce is continuing to grow and is about to have a great impact on the market.

 - Browsing for stuff online on your mobile: this type is concerned with internet shopping for groceries, daily necessities, and electronics.
 Dedicated apps, optimized websites, or even social media platforms such as Facebook or Instagram allow in-app purchases or store links.

 - Purchasing app-delivery stuff: this type deals with services such as food shipping, car pick up, and others.